xaratustrah/iqtools/README.md

 <small>
 Shahab Sanjari.
 (2023). <i>iqtools: Collection of code for working with offline complex valued time series data in Python.</i> Zenodo. <a href="https://doi.org/10.5281/zenodo.7615693">https://doi.org/10.5281/zenodo.7615693</a>
 </small>

+## Licensing

+Please see the file [LICENSE.md](./LICENSE.md) for further information about how the content is licensed.

+## Acknowledgements

+Many thanks to @tfoerst3r for providing help with the project structure and licensing issues and to @@carlkl for helping with creating a static Windows version of the GUI.